thelfer/tfel/docs/web/hosford.md

 if the convergence is not reached for \(30\) iterations, most of the time the convergence will not be reached.

-The results depicted on Figure @fig:hosford6:alg1 confirms the ones of
+The results depicted on Figure @fig:hosford6:alg1 confirm the ones of
 Scherzinger: the standard Newton algorithm conditionally converges.
 Indeed, it can be seen that the standard Newton algorithm converges for all values of \(\alpha\) if \(x\) is low enough.
 For large values